-DNA is the chemical in our cells that makes up our genes, which control how our cells function.
+DNA is the chemical in our cells that makes up our genes, which control how our cells work.
 We look like our parents because they are the source of our DNA.
 But DNA affects more than just how we look.

 Some genes control when cells grow, divide into new cells, and die:

 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

 Scientists have found many gene changes in Reed-Sternberg cells that help the cells grow and divide or live longer than they should.
 Reed-Sternberg cells also make substances called cytokines, which attract many other cells into the lymph node, causing it to swell (enlarge).
 In turn, these non-cancerous cells then release substances that help Reed-Sternberg cells grow.

 Despite the advances in knowing how cancer cells work, scientists do not yet know what sets off these processes.
 An abnormal reaction to infection with EBV or to other infections may be the trigger in some cases.
 But a lot more research is needed to understand what causes Hodgkin lymphoma.